Emmanuel-Roy/Emoo-Boy/Resources/README.md

-### These folders include my VRAM Reader and the functions used for GameBoy Doctor
+## These folders include my VRAM Reader and the functions used for GameBoy Doctor.